bastelfreak/talks/cfgmgmtcamp2023.md

-# Why Open Source brings more value to business?
+# What Open Source can do for your business

 ## Abtract